kyuhyoung/ObjSequenceViewer/README.md

  - python3 ObjSequenceViewer_v0.5.py

-After the program starts, you will be asked to specify the directory that the sequence of .obj meshes resides in (files need to be named in a sequential manner).
+After the program starts, you will be asked to specify the directory that the sequence of .obj meshes resides in (files need to be named in a consecutive manner).

 All .obj meshes need to be loaded in RAM before the animation starts, which can be a time consuming process.